 OVERVIEW: The Hearst Foundations supports well-established non-profit organizations that fund projects related to culture, education, health, and social services.

-IP TAKE: Grants from the Hearst Foundations are for already high-achieving organizations; your operating budget must be at least $1 million.
-Their focus on culture includes a substantial commitment to dance.
-Like all of their arts funding, this support is skewed towards artist development and outreach to underserved communities.
+IP TAKE: Grants from the Hearst Foundations are for already high-achieving organizations with an operating budget of at least $1 million.
+Hearst’s focus on culture includes a substantial commitment to dance.
+Like all of their arts funding, this support prioritizes artist development and outreach to underserved communities.

 PROFILE: The Hearst Foundations, technically comprised of two separate foundations that are managed together, were established by William Randolph Hearst in 1945 and 1948.
 Their missions remain the same, as are have its granting stipulations.
 The only difference relates to whether an organization resides east or west of the Mississippi River.
 The foundations seek to “ensure that people of all backgrounds have the opportunity to build healthy, productive, and inspiring lives.”
 These foundations staunchly support culture, including the arts, specifically as it relates to developing artists and exposing underserved communities to both artistic output and artistic training.